maratai/craftery/music.md

 ## Instruments: Guqin
 - Juni L. Yeung. *Standards of the Guqin: An English Language Introduction to the Chinese Seven-Stringed Zither*, 4th ed.
 The notation conventions alone are fascinating.

+# MIDI production

+## MIDI-based orchestration and orchestral mockups
+- Paul Gilreath. *The Guide to MIDI Orchestration*, 4th ed.
+2010.
+Some of the computer-based technical discussions are dated, but also, orchestration.

 # Musicology
 - Brent Auerbach. *Musical Motives: A Theory and Method for Analyzing Shape in Music*.